2017 Alumni Association Awards

-As part of the 2nd annual Homecoming Weekend celebrations, we invite friends, colleagues and community supporters to join us in celebrating the best of Lakehead University!
+As part of the 2017 Alumni Homecoming Weekend celebrations, we invited friends, colleagues and community supporters to join us in celebrating the best of Lakehead University!
 Congratulations to our honourees!
-To purchase tickets to attend the celebrations, click here.

 The Alumni Association of Lakehead University is pleased to announce the recipients of this year’s alumni awards.
-Awards were presented at both the Thunder Bay and Orillia 50th Anniversary celebrations.
+Awards are presented at both the Thunder Bay and Orillia Alumni Homecoming Weekend celebrations.

 ALUMNI HONOUR AWARD